 “A cement mixer has collided with a prison van.
 Motorists are asked to look out for 16 hardened criminals.” – Ronnie Corbett, from The Two Ronnies: The Complete Collection

 Take our American friends as an example.
-You guys feel so powerful, you know you can put up a great show on practically any occasion and you love it.
+You guys feel so powerful, you know you can put up a great show on practically any occasion and love it.
 Your comedy is emotional.
 You are loud and energized when you laugh and when you tell jokes.
-Your humor is based on movement, action, gestures and funny faces.
-You prefer to tell longer stories or anecdotes just to have a blast of a time all the way through.
+Your humor is based on movement, action, gestures, and funny faces.
+You prefer to tell longer stories or anecdotes to have a blast of a time all through.

-The British on the other hand, not so much.
-We prefer the type of “straight face humor” where people aren’t 100% sure whether it was a joke that you just said or if you were dead serious.
+The British, on the other hand, not so much.
+We prefer the type of “straight-face humor” where people aren’t 100% sure whether it was a joke you just said or if you were dead serious.
 You have your stories, and we have one-liners.
 The punchline is all we care about in a good joke.
-We will use it randomly in any given scenario from a trip on the tube to a birthday party to a funeral.
+We will use it randomly in any given scenario, from a trip on the tube to a birthday party to a funeral.

 Speaking of funerals…

 People from the continent and from the US have strict guidelines, policies, and boundaries when it comes to jokes.
-You are sensitive about many historical events thus you will not be making fun of Holocaust or 9/11.
+You are sensitive about many historical events; thus, you will not be making fun of the Holocaust or 9/11.

 What was Britain’s response to the death of Princess Diana?